In this article:

 To reduce the dark spots caused by acne or age spots, skin-lightening creams can be used.
 These creams can be prescribed by a doctor.

 The gold standard ingredient in skin-lightening creams is hydroquinone.
-This is prescribed in a concentration ranging from 4%-8%, while 2% can be found in over-the-counter products.
+This is prescribed in a concentration ranging from 4% to 8%, while 2% can be found in over-the-counter products.

 2. Chemical Peel